Prof Mona Baker (University of Manchester, UK)

 Prof Kathryn Batchelor (UCL, UK)

-Kathryn Batchelor (University of Nottingham, UK) is Associate Professor of Translation and Francophone Studies at the University of Nottingham, UK.
+Kathryn Batchelor is Associate Professor of Translation and Francophone Studies at the University of Nottingham, UK.
 Her main research interests lie in the areas of translation theory, literary translation, translation history, translation and philosophy, and translation in or involving Africa, and the translation of philosophical thought.
-Recent publications include Decolonizing Translation: Francophone African Novels in English Translation (St. Jerome, 2009) and Translation and Paratexts (Routledge, forthcoming 2018).
-She has also co-edited four volumes of essays: Translating Thought/Traduire la pensée (special issue of Nottingham French Studies 49.2, 2010), co-edited with Yves Gilonne; and Intimate Enemies: ‘Translation in Francophone Contexts (Liverpool University Press, 2013), co-edited with Claire Bisdorff.
-She is currently leading three major research projects: Building Images: Exploring 21st Century Sino-African Dynamics Through Cultural Exchange and Translation (AHRC-funded project aiming to identify the dominant images of Africa that are being ‘translated’ for the Chinese and vice versa); Translating Frantz Fanon (international collaborative project investigating the translation and reception of Frantz Fanon’s texts in a range of linguistic and cultural contexts); and Translation Thresholds (forthcoming monograph exploring the relevance of Genette’s theory of paratexts to translation theory).
+She is the author of Decolonizing Translation: Francophone African Novels in English Translation (St. Jerome, 2009) and Translation and Paratexts (Routledge, forthcoming 2018).
+She has also co-edited four volumes of essays: Translating Thought/Traduire la pensée (special issue of Nottingham French Studies 49.2, 2010), Intimate Enemies: ‘Translation in Francophone Contexts (Liverpool University Press, 2013), Translating Frantz Fanon across Continents and Languages (Routledge, 2017), China-Africa Relations: Building Images through Cultural Cooperation.
+Media Representation and Communication (Routledge, 2017).
+Prof Batchelor is also a member of the Peer College of the Martha Cheung Award for Best English Article in Translation Studies by an Early Career Scholar.

 Prof Theo Hermans (University College London, University of Manchester, UK)